Meaad96s/datapreparation_titanic/README.md

 # Data Preparation for Titanic Dataset
 This lab is about data preparation.
-Using Data Refinery for shaping operations clean, organize, fix, and validate data.
+Using IBM Data Refinery for shaping operations clean, organize, fix, and validate data.

 # Summary

+In the life-cycle of Data Science, data preparation is one of the most important stages.
+Data scientists spend 80% of their time cleansing, shaping and formatting data before doing any analysis.
+IBM Data Refinery, an intuitive cloud-based data preparation service, where you can quickly source, shape and share your data sets.

 # Included Components

 * **IBM Watson Studio:** Analyze data using RStudio, Jupyter and Machine Learning Flow in a configured, collaborative environment that includes IBM value-adds, such as managed Spark.

 * **IBM Cloud Object Storage:** An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
 This code pattern uses Cloud Object Storage.